 Global Nuclear Politics

 Course Description: Nuclear politics dominates headlines in contemporary international relations.
 From the growing threat of nuclear proliferation to controversies over the safety and security of nuclear weapons stockpiles to the growth of local anti-nuclear activism around the world, the conflict over nuclear energy and weaponry continues to be a major site of contestation in global politics.
 How can we understand the development of nuclear technology and its international and domestic consequences?
 What is the relationship between this technological development and politics, both local and interstate?
-This course will explore both the historical development of and contemporary conflicts surrounding the growth of nuclear technology.
-We will take an interdisciplinary approach to the study of nuclear politics by combining perspectives from physics, history, sociology, and political science.
-We will start with an examination of nuclear technology, highlighting some technical and scientific details about nuclear energy and its potential weaponization.
-We will then discuss the logic of deterrence and address other logics of nuclear desire, including the military and symbolic value of nuclear weaponry.
+This course explores both the historical development of and contemporary conflicts surrounding the growth of nuclear technology.
+We take an interdisciplinary approach to the study of nuclear politics by combining perspectives from physics, history, sociology, and political science.
+We start with an examination of nuclear technology, highlighting some technical and scientific details about nuclear energy and its potential weaponization.
+We then discuss the logic of deterrence and address other logics of nuclear desire, including the military and symbolic value of nuclear weaponry.
 We will then move onto the legal regime that governs the growth of nuclear technology and weapons.
-From a discussion of international politics, we will then turn to the way that the growth of nuclear technology affects domestic politics through a discussion of nuclear safety and nuclear accidents around the world.
-The second half of the course will use the resources of the first half of the course explore nuclear proliferation in regional contexts including Latin America, South Asia, and the Middle East.
-And we will close with a discussion of nuclear technology as a solution for climate change.
+From a discussion of international politics, we then turn to the way that the growth of nuclear technology affects domestic politics through a discussion of nuclear safety and nuclear accidents around the world.
+The second half of the course will use the resources of the first half of the course explore nuclear proliferation in regional contexts including East Asia, South Asia, and the Middle East.

 Other Teaching Awards and Fellowships: